 Each Portfolio normally distributes its net investment income and net realized short-term or long-term capital gains, if any, to its shareholders, which are the insurance company separate accounts that fund your variable annuity or variable life insurance contract.
+From time to time, the Portfolio may also make distributions that are treated as a return of capital.
 The tax consequences to you of your investment in a Portfolio depend on the provisions of the annuity or life insurance contract through which you invest; please refer to the prospectus of such contract for more information.

 Each Portfolio intends to operate in such a manner that a separate account investing only in Portfolio shares will result in the variable annuity and variable life insurance contracts supported by that account receiving favorable tax treatment.
 This favorable treatment means that you generally will not be taxed on Portfolio distributions or proceeds on dispositions of Portfolio shares received by the separate account funding your contract.
 In order to qualify for this favorable treatment, the insurance company separate accounts that invest in the Portfolios must satisfy certain requirements.
-If a Portfolio funding your contract does not meet such requirements, your contract could lose its favorable tax treatment and income and gain allocable to your contract could be taxable to you.
-Also, if the

-IRS were to determine that contract holders have an impermissible level of control over the investments funding their contracts, your contract could lose its favorable tax treatment and income and gain allocable to your contract could be taxable currently to you.
-Please see Vanguard Variable Insurance Fund's Statement of Additional Information for more information.
+If a Portfolio funding your contract does not meet such requirements, your contract could lose its favorable tax treatment and income and gain allocable to your contract does have an impermissible level of control over the investments funding their contracts, your contract could lose its favorable tax treatment and income and gain allocable to you.
+Please see the Portfolios' Statement of Additional Information for more information.